||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “I am in need of one,” she murmured in reply.
 “Your predecessor revealed himself to be an undercover tax inspector, so I had him shot.”

 “This is no world for children,” hissed the old man.
 “Not safe!
 Not safe!”

-"I agree," said Quirinus and looked down to his daughter.
-"Ravana, go back to the ship and tell the computer to start pre-launch checks.
+“I agree,” said Quirinus.
+He looked down to his daughter.
+“Ravana, go back to the ship and tell the computer to start pre-launch checks.
 Wait for me on the flight deck.
-Okay?"
+Okay?”

 Ravana nodded and ran back to the cargo bay door.
-Quirinus faced the Maharani with a look of resignation in his eyes.
+Quirinus faced Maharani Uma with a look of resignation in his eyes.

 “Fifty thousand credits will buy you safe passage out of this system,” he said.
 “For all the luck I’ve had trying to make it as an independent trader I may as well be a taxi service for political exiles.”

 “Fifty thousand!” exclaimed Fenris.
 “That’s daylight robbery!”

 “As opposed to armed hijacking, you mean?” muttered Quirinus.

 “Your terms are acceptable,” the Maharani replied.
 “You will take us four, plus my transport.
 That vehicle contains all I have left in the world and I am not prepared to leave it behind,” she added, seeing Quirinus about to protest.